 Symphony Conductor and Music Director - Helen Martell

-String Orchestra and Junior String Orchestra Conductor - Christina Morton
+String Orchestra and Junior String Orchestra Conductor - Brad Shedd

-String Orchestra and Junior String Orchestra Assistant Conductor- Brad Shedd
+String Orchestra and Junior String Orchestra Assistant Conductor- Jennifer Scott

 Michael Oare (b.
 1960) earned undergraduate degrees in Music Composition and Music Education from Old Dominion University in Norfolk, Virginia.
 A veteran music educator, Mr. Oare remains active as a composer, arranger, performer, conductor and adjudicator.
 As a published composer, he has written numerous arrangements and compositions, with a special interest in music for the young band.
 One of his works, To Dream in Brushstrokes, is included in the acclaimed Teaching Music Through Performance series by GIA publications.
 His compositions can be found in the catalogues of several major publishing companies, with all his most recent works being published by Hal Leonard.